sdunlap-afit/icefw/README.md

 ## Tools

-Install tools as needed.
-You can use the following commands to install the tools you need in WSL.
-Many of the tools are already installed in most Linux distributions.
+Use the following commands to install the tools we need in Linux.
+Many of the tools we'll use are already installed in most Linux distributions.

 ```bash
 sudo apt update             # If you just installed WSL, you have to run this first